otrv4/otrv4/otrv4.md

 using the "encryption key" (`MKenc`).

 Finally:
-  * TODO: should the MAC key be marked as ready to be revealed?
   * Set `j = 0` to indicate a new DH-ratchet should happen next time you send a message.
   * Set `their_ecdh` as the "Next Public ECDH key" from the message.
   * Set `their_dh` as the "Next Public DH Key" from the message, if it is not NULL.
+  * Add the MAC key to list of pending MAC keys to be revealed.

 ### Revealing MAC Keys